digital-asset/daml/docs/source/tools/ledger-api-test-tool/index.rst

 .. code-block:: console

-   $ java -jar ledger-api-test-tool.jar  -h <host> -p <port>
+   $ java -jar ledger-api-test-tool.jar <host>:<port>

 For example

 .. code-block:: console

-   $ java -jar ledger-api-test-tool.jar  -h localhost -p 6865
+   $ java -jar ledger-api-test-tool.jar localhost:6865

 If any test embedded in the tool fails, it will print out details of the failure for further debugging.